5 Tips & Strategies to Improve the Inside Sales Rep Experience

 It's a lot!

-While more customers can translate to more money, dealing with several customers ineffectively will negatively impact your quotas, especially when some customers pull out of deals because they felt they weren't given priority or did not promptly attend to them.
+While more customers can translate to more money, dealing with several customers ineffectively will negatively impact your quotas, especially when some customers pull out of deals because they felt they were not given priority or did not promptly attend to them.

 Knowing how to manage time enables your inside sales rep to allocate time to prospects, deal with more clients to drive more sales, and improve productivity without falling into the multitasking rabbit hole.

 That's why modern sales tools can come in so handy.
-For example, sales personnel claim that CRM shortens the sales cycle and improves productivity by 14.6%.
+For example, sales personnel claim that CRM shortens the sales cycle and improves sales productivity by 34%.

 For inside sales reps, CRMs save the world, literally.